Pilot Project: Public WiFi

 What you can expect from us

-- The project, valued at $250,000, is a one-year pilot that is expected to launch later this year.
+- The project, valued at $250,000, is a one-year pilot that is expected to launch early in 2023.
 At the end of 12 months of operation, an assessment of the pilot will be carried out to determine the future direction, which may involve continuing, expanding or discontinuing the service.

 - The Administration issued a Request for Proposal (RFP) on February 8, 2022, for a vendor to supply products to deliver wireless Internet access points throughout the proposed area.

 - The size of the area involved in the pilot project will be approximately three-square blocks, with details to be confirmed through the RFP process.

 - The project will see the City deliver highspeed Internet via fibre to the Saskatoon Fire Development Centre, a City-owned building located at 116 Avenue W South to serve as the connection point (hub).

 - As the primary hub, a wireless signal will then be broadcast to the pilot area through the solution identified through the vendor’s RFP submission.

 Why is the City investing in free WiFi for Saskatoon residents and visitors?

 No matter where they live, all residents need access to high-speed Internet for essential legal and medical services, to connect with family, keep up at school, run a business and keep up with day-to-day transactions.
 Issues resulting from a lack of access to the Internet are being discussed across Canada.
 The growing barriers and risks are commonly referred to as “the digital divide”.
 In December 2016, the Canadian government declared Internet access a basic right of all Canadian citizens.